 Following Up and Next Steps

-Follow up in a professional manner to sustain the momentum no matter the short term consequences and to show that you are still determined to stay with the organization and continue to develop professionally.
+Follow up in a professional manner to sustain the momentum no matter the short-term consequences and to show that you are still determined to stay with the organization and continue to develop professionally.

 Leveraging Success for Long-Term Career Growth

-Write down all the experience, what went well and what you could do that would be different next time.
+Write down all the experience, what went well, and what you could do that would be different next time.
 The reflection will improve your strategy to use in future negotiations and create a playbook to further develop your salary in the course of your career.

 Talk with your manager about your career planning more broadly based on your success.
-Show interest in new duties, leadership or skill enhancement, which may be used to propel future growth and pay raises.
+Show interest in new duties, leadership, or skill enhancement, which may be used to propel future growth and pay raises.

 Turning Preparation Into Payday

-To request a raise and to be successful, it is necessary to change the feeling of anxiety into action with the help of careful preparation, right time, and self-confidence.
+To request a raise and to be successful, it is necessary to change the feeling of anxiety into action with the help of careful preparation, the right time, and self-confidence.
 The employees who keep their compensation on the increase are those who treat salary negotiations as a normal business discussion but not a confrontation.